iter8-tools/docs/docs/tutorials/integrations/kserve/canary.md

 ### Verify routing

 You can verify the routing configuration by inspecting the `VirtualService` and/or by sending requests as described above.
-Those with header `traffic` set to `true` will be handled by the candidate model (`wisdom-1`) while all others will be handled by the primary version.
+Those with header `traffic` set to `test` will be handled by the candidate model (`wisdom-1`) while all others will be handled by the primary version.

 ## Promote candidate